dkdawkins/angular-practice/README.md

 - 'Observable' and 'of()' are imported from rxjs
 - Emits the response from a remote server asynchronously
 - .subscribe() waits for the Observable to be emitted and passes the emitted response to the callback (similar to await in C#)

+# Navigation
+- Generally handled with a top-level Routing module
+- Must import RouterModule and Routes from @angular/router for routing functionality
+- Routes array tells the Router which component to display based on the path
+- When using a routing module, replace <app-component> with <router-outlet>
+- routerLink is a directive that turns a user click into a router navigation; used with the <a> element in html